gvim vim -g

 does not have the app

-Hugo’s Install Hugo article suggests the following Snap command.
+Hugo’s Install Hugo article also suggests the following Snap command.

 snap install hugo --channel=extended